kanatohodets/kanatohodets.github.io/_posts/2016-05-22-elixirconfeu-2016-scaling-distributed-erlang.markdown

 # Talks I loved, part one: [Scaling Distributed Erlang](http://www.elixirconf.eu/elixirconf2016/zandra-norman)

-#### Preface: Distributed Erlang
+#### Preface: What is distributed Erlang?

-For folks who don't know, Erlang VM languages primarily orchestrate programs using message passing -- similar to remote procedure calls (RPC) on other platforms, but between different pieces of code on the same host.
+For people who aren't as familiar with this part of the Erlang VM: languages on this platform primarily orchestrate programs using message passing -- similar to remote procedure calls (RPC) on other platforms, but between different pieces of code on the same host.
 The amazing bit is that by writing our code using RPC _locally_, we can transform our program to run in a _distributed_ way with minimal adjustment.

 _Woah!_

 Not woah-ing?
-Just think about rewriting your Perl/Python/Ruby/etc. app to split functionality (or have redundancy) across two servers, and you'll have an idea of how neat this is.
-No futzing with sockets, no central coordinator like ZooKeeper to potentially fail: just send a message.
+Just think about rewriting your Perl/Python/Ruby/etc. app to split functionality (or have redundancy) across two or more servers, and you'll have an idea of how neat this is.
+No futzing with sockets, no central coordinator like ZooKeeper/Redis/$database_of_choice to potentially fail: just send a message.

 What follows is my personal narrative arc on learning about the Erlang VM's distribution capabilities.
-As a quick language note, when talking about sending messages between different Erlang VMs (usually on different computers), we usually call each VM a 'node' -- this is because 'server' is overloaded in the Erlang world.
+As a quick language note, when talking about sending messages between different Erlang VMs (usually on different computers), we call each VM a 'node' -- this is because 'server' is overloaded in the Erlang world.

 1. Initial discovery -- __wild enthusiasm__: this tool-set has incredible support for distributed
 systems!
 The sky is the limit!